open-science-uppsala/open_science_uppsala/README.md

 > The Open Science logo, from [Wikimedia](https://commons.wikimedia.org/wiki/File:Openscience.svg)

-Website for people that want to know/do more about/in Open Science in Uppsala.

-Open Science is the application of the scientific method in the most transparent way possible, resulting in research that is (more likely to be) reproducible.
+Open Science is the application of the scientific method in the most transparent way possible, such as Open Access papers, Open (and FAIR) Data,

-The scientific method has brought us many great discoveries.
-However, in more recent years, the Reproducibility Crisis started in the fields of Psychology and Sociology.
-It turned out that statistical significant findings in highly-cited papers turned out to be irreproducible.
-It turns out that scientists widely use the many degrees of freedom in their research to get to a significant result with a nice fitting story.
-Both p-value hacking and HARKing (Hypothesis After Results are Known) are dubious research practices that lead to irreproducible results, yet are commonly accepted practices.

-Open Science helps scientists an alternative way to pursue knowledge in a reproducible way.
-The Registered Report a good illustration of the Open Science thought process: one writes down the research (i.e. the methods and analysis) and let it be reviewed before having collected the data.
-After passing such a (Stage I) review, a journal agrees to let one do his/her experiment, where the paper will be published regardless of the result.
+Open Code, open peer-review, preregistration and registered reports, resulting in research that is (more likely to be) reproducible.

-This group discusses Open Science by means of discussing papers and inviting speakers.
-As part of Open Science is being 'open to engagement of social actors', these meetings themselves should be public.
+This group discusses the pros and cons of Open Science by means of discussing papers and inviting speakers.

 At the moment, the community is small.
 Please contact [@richelbilderbeek](https://github.com/richelbilderbeek)
 at `richel@richelbilderbeek.nl` to help build it up.